SaajidParker/SaajidParker/README.md

-# Hi there, Welcome to my Github Profile!👋
+# Hi there, Welcome to my GitHub Profile!👋
 ## I'm Saajid Parker ⚡
 ## A Software Developer from Cape Town, South Africa 🇿🇦